brandon1024/IEEE-Workshop/PART1-STRUCTS/README.md

 # IEEE Workshop Part 1 - Structs
 This is the first part of a three-part series on writing better C programs!
 I go over a variety of concepts here, and each topic varies in depth.
-If you're unfamiliar with the concepts, you should be able to pick them up pretty quickly.
+If you're unfamiliar with the concepts covered in this workshop, you should be able to pick them up pretty quickly.

 ## What is a struct?
 A `struct`, which is short for Structure, is a user-defined data type.
-It's a bit like the concept of an "Object" you'd see in an Object Oriented Programming language.
+It's a bit an "Object" you'd see in an Object Oriented Programming language.

 In a struct, you can group together multiple types of data in a block of memory.